 Fundamental Commissioning | Enhanced Commissioning

 Fundamental and Enhanced Commissioning are the commissioning processes for LEED® certification.
 Fundamental Commissioning is a prerequisite required under the LEED Rating Systems and is construction phase only, addressing MEP systems, lighting controls, and alternative energy systems.
 Enhanced Commissioning includes design phase, construction phase, and warranty phase, and includes O&M training as well as the delivery of a Systems Manual.

 Building Enclosure Commissioning (BECx)

-The building enclosure is a key component of healthy high-performing buildings as its design determines ability to keep the weather out; introduction of sufficient quantities of daylight to offset the need for artificial lighting; sizing of heating, ventilation, and air conditioning systems, and the total cost of operation.
-In addition to the building enclosure assemblies (roof, fenestration, exterior above grade and subterranean wall assemblies) building enclosure commissioning includes interaction between the building envelope and HVAC (heating, ventilation, and air conditioning) systems.
+The building enclosure is a key component of healthy, high-performing buildings as its design determines ability to keep the weather out; introduction of sufficient quantities of daylight to offset the need for artificial lighting; sizing of heating, ventilation, and air conditioning systems; and the total cost of operation.
+In addition to the building enclosure assemblies (roof, fenestration, and exterior above-grade and subterranean wall assemblies), building enclosure commissioning includes interaction between the building enclosure and HVAC (heating, ventilation, and air conditioning) systems.